alexunderch/alexunderch.github.io/_posts/2026-09-14-its-all-about-the-journey.md

 The central frontier, therefore, can be stated as:

-> Can locally available geometric and dynamical quantities provide useful guarantees about global coordination without collapsing the heterogeneous modes that make decentralized learning valuable?
+> Can locally available geometric and dynamical quantities provide useful guarantees about global coordination without collapsing the heterogeneous modes that make decentralised learning valuable?

 ## Some references